mobluse/jopply/README.md

 # Jopply
-Jopply (Job Apply) helps applying for jobs.
+Jopply (a portmanteau of job and apply) helps applying for jobs.
 This is a very early release and everything will change.
 The rest of the text is in Swedish.
 The command-line arguments are also in Swedish and are the same as in the specification, but English arguments will be added in the future.

-##Exempel:
+## Exempel:
 #### Visar den inbyggda hjälpen:
 ###./jopply.pl --help